fbraun4358/drools-default-interfaces-bug2/README.md

-# drools-xor-split-bug
+# drools-collect-bug
-Having an XOR split using the executable model does not work while it does work in the old model.
+Using exists with accumulate doesn't work in new executable model.
+It does work in old model.